On Board Review

 The S330 is wonderfully open across the cockpit

-When considering the three variants in terms of cruising, onboard living, and maximizing interior space, the C330 emerges as a compelling option.
-It offers additional salon space and boasts a flow from the interior to the cockpit, rivaling larger 12m (40ft) yachts in this regard.
-With its cockpit doors opened, the C330 achieves an inside-outside ambiance akin to a 12m yacht.
+When considering the three variants in terms of cruising, onboard living, and maximising interior space, the C330 emerges as a compelling option.
+It offers additional salon space and boasts a flow from the interior to the cockpit, rivalling larger 12m (40ft) yachts in this regard.
+With its cockpit doors opened, the C330 achieves an inside-outside ambience akin to a 12m yacht.

 For those seeking a more open sports yacht experience, the S version presents a versatile cockpit layout.
 With convertible seating that easily transforms into a sun pad, along with a fabric sunroof and retractable cockpit awning, the S330 offers a distinctively different feel compared to the C model.
 Sealine's ability to provide such diverse variations from a single hull gives buyers a genuine choice in their yachting lifestyle.